sunfounder/pico-2w-kit/docs/source/pyproject/py_servo.rst

 **Conclusion**

-In this lesson, you've learned how to control a servo motor using the Raspberry Pi Pico 2w.
-You now understand how to generate PWM signals to set the servo's angle and make it move smoothly.
+In this lesson, you've learned how to control a servo motor using the Raspberry Pi Pico 2 W. You now understand how to generate PWM signals to set the servo's angle and make it move smoothly.
 This skill is fundamental for robotics and automation projects where precise movement is required.